Select Page

 By the way, every link on this site is an example of personalized URLs, except in the blogging world these are referred to as permalinks.
 Take a look at the URL above and believe me, no actual HTML page exists on my server, this entire article was returned from the URL and pulled from a database, just like PURLS 🙂

-(in case you are reading this on the front page, https://www.patrickstuart.com/archives/2007/03/26/personalized-urls-purls/ is the actual URL to this article)
+(in case you are reading this on the front page, http://www.patrickstuart.com/archives/2007/03/26/personalized-urls-purls/ is the actual URL to this article)